RedHat-Healthcare/iDaaS-Connect/README.md

+# iDaaS-Connect
+The repository for connecting to data.

 # Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following: